-The ambitious French club failed to wrap up a deal for Pato in January, with Ancelotti stating on several occasions that it would try again at the end of the season.
+The ambitious French club failed to wrap up a deal for Pato in January, with Ancelotti stating on several occasions that they would try again at the end of the season.

 "We already talked about Pato in January, I think that it will happen again in June," Ancelotti told Sky Sport Italia.